Infineon/multi-half-bridge/src/pal/README.md

-# pal/arduino platform layer for arduino
+# arduino platform main layer

-Here we have the hardware abstration layer for the hardware dependent part.
+Here we have the main abstration layer for the arduino platform.
+Use this header files in your Arduino sketch files.

 * gpio abstraction layer for digital gpio access
 * timer abstraction layer for the timer functions